KipCollo/Frontend-Revision/5.0 Angular/forms/Readme.md

 # Forms

-Angular Forms is a set of features and techniques used to handle and validate user input in forms.
+Angular Forms is a set of features and techniques used to handle and validate user input in forms.Applications use forms to enable users to log in, to update a profile, to enter sensitive information, and to perform many other data-entry tasks.

 Angular provides two different approaches to handling user input through forms: reactive and template-driven.
 Both capture user input events from the view, validate the user input, create a form model and data model to update, and provide a way to track changes.

-Forms are used to handle user inputs in many applications.
-It enables users from entering sensitive information to performing several data entry tasks.

 Angular provides two approaches to handle user inputs trough forms: